MM4DBER24/mm4dber24.github.io/training.md

 Preparation: Make sure you have...

 #### Learning Outcomes:

-1. Fellows will understand the latent class model parameters
+1. Recognize the LCA statistical model
-2. Fellows will know the important model parameters of the LCA model and their interpretation
+2. Interpret LCA model parameters
+3. Evaluate conditional item probability plots
+4. Have a basic understanding of the Mplus code and output for an LCA model

 #### Synchronous Activity: